thomasfire/agent_smith/README.md

 Some information about commands you can find in files/info.db and telegrambot.py  or after you started you can type /help into Telegram or /info into VK chat.

 How to setup and configure bot:
-1. You need to install twofish lib.
-We included its installer into agent_smith as twofish-0.3.0.tar.gz.
-But you can download latest version at https://pypi.python.org/pypi/twofish.
-There are installation guides in both archives.
+1. You need to install dependencies.
+Just run as root $ [sudo] ./install_libs.sh .
+It installs twofish and vk_api via pip.

 2. Run $ python3 fcrypto.py -setup to setup bot.
 It will ask you for password to encrypt settings files, chat ID of needed chat in VK, login and password from VK, album`s and your VK account`s ID.
 Also it requaries your bot`s token(it is given to you as you registered your bot in Telegram). https://core.telegram.org/bots/api.
 Album ID is album from where Smith will send photos to VK by typing /photo.
 After entering all needed fields files/vk.settings and files/telegram.token will be encrypted with the password.